odoo/documentation/content/applications/finance/accounting/receivables/customer_payments/batch_sdd.rst

 =======================================
-Batch Payments: SEPA Direct Debit (SDD)
+Batch payments: SEPA Direct Debit (SDD)
 =======================================

 SEPA, the Single Euro Payments Area, is a payment-integration initiative of the European Union for